nspyre-org/nspyre/docs/index.rst

 networked approach to allow for the running of experiments using distributed equipment over many networked systems.
-The experimental hardware being controlled can thus be connected to different computers, which can in turn be controlled by another machine running the *experimental setup*.
+The experimental hardware being controlled can thus be connected to different computers, which can in turn be controlled by another machine running the *experimental* commands.
 This allows for the easy integration of shared resources in a research environment.

 .. code-block:: console